TimvanScherpenzeel/spars/README.md

 ### Constants

-Contains constant values used inside of the library and offers a forward compatible way of handling changes of these constants (such as event names or cookie names).
+Contains constant values (names of exposed events and cookies) used inside of `Spars`.

 ### Cookies